kevinabeykoon/PacmanInspiredGame/README.md

 ### Dependencies

 * All libraries are included in the package.
 However, Java (Version 17) should be installed.
-* This program was developed on Windows 10.
+* This program was developed on Windows 10 using Eclipse.

 ### Running the Program